openhoat/servedown/README.md

 ![Welcome page](samples/screenshot1.png)

+The welcome page is generated from a default template string (or your own index.html)

 - Click on "Servedown" doc project :

 ![Welcome page](samples/screenshot2.png)

+Now you see your markdown files rendered with styles :-)

 ## Command line

 The simplest way to use servedown is the command line.